A bit about Hearing Aids

 Hearing aids do not amplify all sounds equally; they amplify quiet sounds more than loud sounds; this allows as many sounds as possible to be both audible and comfortable.
 Some brands use artificial intelligence to decide if a sound is important or not.
-They will prioritise important sounds and reduces the level of unimportant sound.
+They will prioritise important sounds and reduces the level of the less important sounds.
 Hearing aids are not just about turning up the volume.

-Hearing aids will help you locate the source of a sound and maximise the sounds that you would like to hear.
-Newer technology hearing aids have got better at being able to detect and focus on important sounds (speech), even if they are not coming from directly to the front of the listener.
+Hearing aids will help you locate the source of a sound and maximise the sounds you would like to hear.
+Newer technology hearing aids have improved at detecting and focusing on important sounds (speech), even if they are not coming directly to the listener’s front.

 Feedback cancellation makes sure that the hearing aids do not feedback (make a loud high-frequency sound).
 This can happen if the sound from the “loud-speaker” reaches the microphone.